aolarchive/cachelink-service/readme.md

 If `"John"` is cleared, it will be deleted and the key will removed from all sets defined in the "in" set.

-Related forward and backward associations set are kept up to date whenever a cache key is set.
+Related forward and backward association sets are kept up to date whenever a cache key is set.

 ## Clear Later